eclipse-archived/recommenders/CONTRIBUTING.md

-How to contribute to Eclipse Code Recommenders
+How to Contribute to Eclipse Code Recommenders
 ==============================================

 ![Logo](../plain/CONTRIBUTING/recommenders-logo.png)